-Today’s Gospel reflects on the absolutely pivotal figure of John the Baptist.
-It’s fair to say that you cannot really understand Jesus without understanding John, which is precisely why all four evangelists tell the story of the Baptist as a kind of overture to the story of Jesus.
+Friends, today’s Gospel reflects on the absolutely pivotal figure of John the Baptist.
+It’s fair to say that you cannot really understand Jesus without understanding John, which is precisely why all four Evangelists tell the story of the Baptist as a kind of overture to the story of Jesus.
 John sums up Israel, and without the Israelite background, the story of Jesus becomes opaque.

 – Bishop Robert Barron